Breaking News

 “Do not ask for decorum while you’re shredding the Constitution!”
 Kluwe can be heard yelling.

-In a post on Bluesky Wednesday, Kluwe recapped what he had later told police officers.
+In a post on BlueSky Wednesday, Kluwe recapped what he had later told police officers.

-The officer “asked for my account of what happened (told him I approached the dias, stopped and put my hands behind my back, then warned the officers I was going to the floor and they would have to carry me out).
+The officer “asked for my account of what happened (told him I approached the dais, stopped and put my hands behind my back, then warned the officers I was going to the floor and they would have to carry me out).
 Asked if I struggled or fought back, I said no (as I’m pretty sure the video evidence would show),” Kluwe wrote.

 Another video showed Kluwe was face down on the floor of the chamber while four police officers surrounded and handcuffed him.
 Kluwe was then carried out by the officers as onlookers cheered.